 Overcome Sore Nipples With Our Nipple Cream

-A Mama’s breastfeeding journey is not picture-perfect like you see in magazines and TV.
+A Mama’s breastfeeding journey is not picture-perfect as you see in magazines and TV.
 Instead, it’s filled with sore nipples and chapped skin along the way, especially if you’re dealing with flat nipples.
 Babies tend to put extra pressure around the nipple, triggering blisters.

 Our nipple cream also doesn’t need to be wiped off.
 Instead, just lift your shirt and let your baby latch!